+Article 6

+The Agreement shall not be construed as conferring rights or imposing obligations which can be directly invoked before Union or Member State courts and tribunals.

-Article 3
+Article 7

 This Decision shall enter into force on the day of its adoption.

 Done at Brussels, [...]

 For the Council The President

 LEGISLATIVE FINANCIAL STATEMENT FOR PROPOSALS HAVING A BUDGETARY IMPACT EXCLUSIVELY LIMITED TO THE REVENUE SIDE

 1. NAME OF THE PROPOSAL:

-COUNCIL DECISION on the signing, on behalf of the European Union, of the Trade Agreement between the European Union and Colombia and Peru 2.
+COUNCIL DECISION on the conclusion of the Trade Agreement between the European Union and Colombia and Peru 2.
 BUDGET LINES:

 Chapter and Article: 120

 Amount budgeted for the end of the implementation period

 3. FINANCIAL IMPACT

-- □ Proposal has no financial implications
+☐ Proposal has no financial implications

-- Proposal has no financial impact on expenditure but has a financial impact on revenue the effect is as follows:
+Proposal has no financial impact on expenditure but has a financial impact on revenue - the effect is as follows:

 (€million to one decimal place)

-Budget line Revenue 2 12 month period, starting dd/mm/yyyy [Year n]
+Budget line Revenue 6 12 month period, starting dd/mm/yyyy [Year n]

 Article Impact on own resources 137.5

 Article Impact on own resources

 Situation following action

 [n+1] [n+2] [n+3] [n+4] [n+5]

 Article

-2 Regarding traditional own resources (agricultural duties, sugar levies, customs duties) the amounts indicated must be net amounts, i.e. gross amounts after deduction of 25 % of collection costs

-Article

-4. ANTI-FRAUD MEASURES

-The EU's customs legislation is designed to ensure the correct application of all EU customs measures including the tariff preferences laid down in this trade agreement, which also contains the necessary provisions on the application of preferential rules of origin and administrative cooperation (Annex II), assistance with enquiries (Annex V), and the possibility, after consultations, of temporary withdrawal of tariff preferences in the event of frauds and irregularities involving preferential treatment (Annex III).

-5. OTHER REMARKS

-This estimation is based on the average imports for the period 2007-2009 and represents the annual loss in revenues due to: 1/ full implementation of negotiated tariff preferences of the Trade Agreement i.e.10 years after entry into force and 2/ initial levels of conceded tariff rate quotas.
+Regarding traditional own resources (agricultural duties, sugar levies, customs duties) the amounts indicated must be net amounts, i.e. gross amounts after deduction of 25 % of collection costs Article 4.
+ANTI-FRAUD MEASURES The EU's customs legislation is designed to ensure the correct application of all EU customs measures including the tariff preferences laid down in this trade agreement, which also contains the necessary provisions on the application of preferential rules of origin and administrative cooperation (Annex II), assistance with enquiries (Annex V), and the possibility, after consultations, of temporary withdrawal of tariff preferences in the event of frauds and irregularities involving preferential treatment (Annex III).
+5. OTHER REMARKS This estimation is based on the average imports for the period 2007-2009 and represents the annual loss in revenues due to: 1/ full implementation of negotiated tariff preferences of the Trade Agreement i.e.10 years after entry into force and 2/ initial levels of conceded tariff rate quotas.
 During the previous years, revenue losses will be inferior also bearing in mind the likely increase in imports of products that will have duties reduced in stages and that will partly compensate the loss.